-Since launching our service, we have received requests to start a tip/principle page on our website, so we have decided to do just that.
-Every 1-2 weeks we post a tip, trick, or principle focused on a topic within either Verbal or Quant.
+Since launching our service, we have received requests to start a tip/principle page on our website, so we have decided to do just that!
+This page outlines various tips, tricks, or principles that we hope you find helpful.

-Please let us know if you have any questions, comments, or if you would like to become a mentee / mentor.
+We continually add new items but if you have a question that is not covered or if you would like to become a mentee / mentor, please let us know!

 Test day is a nervous time.
 You prepare for hundreds of hours and have to showcase your abilities in a couple hour test window.
 Everyone is undoubtedly nervous during this time, which is completely understandable.
 However, we believe there are several approaches to help reduce test day nerves, stress, and any unusual circumstances.